-Except for in the US where the assignment is ungraded, the assignment will be graded as achieving one these grades consisting of an A, A-, B, or no credit.
+Except for the first iteration, which is an ungraded practice, the assignment will be graded as achieving one these grades consisting of an A, A-, B, or no credit.
 This is a simplified grading system, designed to assure that you do a minimum of B level work on these fundamental assignments.
 Consider this as a version of a "credit/no credit" assignment, in which there is a graduated expression of how well the "credit" has been achieved.